NathanLe056/ECE1779Project/README.md

 1. Ensure .env is in root directory of the repository.
 2. Ensure the .env in apps/web/ has the VITE_API_URL commented out.
 3. Ensure Docker Desktop app is on and fully loaded.
-4. From the root directory compose the app containers run Docker compose.
+4. From the root directory, compose the app containers and run Docker Compose.

 ```
 docker compose up --build -d